umich-cphds/higlasso/cran-comments.md

 ## Reviewer comments

+> Please always explain all acronyms/abbreviations in the description text
+> in the Description field of the DESCRIPTION file.

+The only unexplained acronym in the DESCRIPTION is LASSO, which I think is common enough that that doesn't need to be explained.

+> Please add \value to all .Rd files for exported functions and explain
+> the functions results in the documentation.
+> f.i.: print.cv.higlasso.Rd
+> If a function does not return a value, please document that too, e.g.
+> \value{None}.

+print.cv.higlasso now has \value

 > ** running tests for arch 'i386' ...
 [532s] OK
 > ** running tests for arch 'x64' ...
 [482s] OK
 > ** checking re-building of vignette outputs ...
 [278s] OK